pcl-labs/whynot.earth/README.md

 # Why Not Earth
-Why Not Earth is a marketing agency with a philanthropic streak.
-Besides providing world-class digital development, tech training, and AI-based marketing campaigns for our clients, we also donate these services in support of social and environmental NGOs around the world.
+Why Not Earth is a marketing agency with a philanthropic mindset.
+Providing best-in-class development in a digital society, we offer tech training and AI-based marketing campaigns for our clients.
+To support environmental causes and social NGO causes, we offer our services and products free of charge.
 Why Not Earth does the tech that helps you make Earth a better place to live.

-Our personal "website" although its not live yet.
-We make opensource stuff and give everything away for free.
-Lots of people ask why, because we want to and its fun.
+Lots of people ask "why?"

+Because we want to and its fun.
 There are longer versions to that answer... dig in, join our [Discord](https://discord.gg/EBpyFM3), check out our [wiki](https://github.com/whynotearth/whynot.earth/wiki) and find out <3

 ## Preview URL
 [![Netlify Status](https://api.netlify.com/api/v1/badges/5f974d27-23b8-4a70-89ca-b9418b6a45bf/deploy-status)](https://app.netlify.com/sites/stupefied-shirley-15d2ab/deploys)